glide-browser/glide/src/glide/docs/contributing.md

 pnpm test --headless
 ```

-When adding a new test file, you must include it in the `browser.toml` file for that test directory, for example:
+When adding a new test file, you must include it in the `path:browser.toml` file for that test directory, for example:

 ```toml
 [DEFAULT]